treeowl/compact-sequences/CONTRIBUTING.md

 he expanded it into.
 There's no need to fully understand his justification for the framework; just get a sense of how it's applied.

+Note that almost everywhere in this package, we either *must* be lazy or *must* be strict to maintain the desired space and time bounds.
+There isn't a lot of wiggle room.